-Going forward, in recognition of these past wrongs and to make a small contribution towards reparations, Shaker Mountain Farm will give at least 5% of our gross revenues annually in donation and maple syrup to groups that support indigenous peoples.
-In 2021 and 2022, we donated to Abenaki Helping Abenaki, Inc. and provided 2020 and 2021-produced maple syrup to Don Stevens, Chief of the Nulhegan Band of the Coosuk Abenaki Nation to distribute where needed.
+In recognition of these past wrongs and to make a small contribution towards reparations, Shaker Mountain Farm gives at least 5% of our gross revenues annually in donation and maple syrup to groups that support indigenous peoples.
+Since 2021, we annually donate to Abenaki Helping Abenaki, Inc. and provide maple syrup to Don Stevens, Chief of the Nulhegan Band of the Coosuk Abenaki Nation to distribute where needed.

 By no means do we feel that this annual donation will be a reparation for the past and present genocide, colonization, slavery, or racialized exploitation in America, nor for the continued elitism, racism, and discrimination that persist within the farming industry, both in and outside of Vermont and at the national level.
 A visible admission of our legacy is a necessary step as we work to create means of accountability and reparation.

 There are Native and non-white sugar makers and people involved in the maple industry in Vermont, as well as non-maple oriented BIPOC farmers (3).
 We encourage you to support their knowledge, experience, business, and products.

 Black Food Folks: https://www.instagram.com/blackfoodfolks/